jonaszell97/SwiftCodegen/README.md

 #

-## Pastebot Integration
+## Pastebot Integration (macOS)

-SwiftCodegen is especially useful when integrated with a clipboard manager like Pastebot, since you can just copy your code and paste the generated conformances automatically.
+SwiftCodegen is especially useful when integrated with a clipboard manager like Pastebot, which allows you to copy your code and paste the generated conformances directly.

 Pastebot can only execute scripts located in `/usr/bin` or `/bin`, but this restriction can be circumvented by running a local server that forwards commands to `SwiftCodegen`, which can then be reached using `curl` from your Pastebot filter.